What is the Pupil Premium?

 - Any student who has had Free School Meals in the past six years: £935 per year

-In September 2017 there were 167 students in school who fell into one of these categories (Year 7 - 20, Year 8 - 38, Year 9 - 34, Year 10 - 38, Year 11 - 37).
-This represents around 17% of the entire school population.
+In September 2018 there were 160 students in school who fell into one of these categories and the school will receive £132700 in Pupil Premium Funding.
+This represents around 15% of the entire school population.
 This cohort changes regularly as family’s financial circumstances change.

-In addition we receive a further one-off payment of £8,000 catch-up premium to help students who need extra support in Literacy and Numeracy.
+In addition we receive a further one-off payment of £9,112 Catch-up Premium to support students who need extra support with Literacy and Numeracy.

 An action plan is in place to address identified needs of the cohort and to monitor the impact of this provision over time.